JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Quickfix list integration
 Some ideas for quickfix list integrations that would be helpful:

-- Diffs could populate the quickfix list with all changes, so that one could navigate between the changes easily.
-Would be helpful for inspecting diffs and code review.
-This can work by calling `git diff`, parsing diff locations, filling out the quickfix list with these, and open the file and vdiff it each time it's opened.
-Could probably convert `:G difftool` to this, but we'd need a way to stage/unstage hunks/lines from these vidiff'ed files.
 - Fugitive has a `:Gclog` command that would be nice to copy.
 - A git grep integration would be nice.
-- Mergetool already has quickfix list integration.
-- Question: do we need a single command for all quickfix list stuff, like `:Trunks qf {subcommand}` or `:Trunks qf-{subcommand}`, or would ad-hoc commands be better, like `:G grep` just working?
-Leaning towards a single command to be explicit.

 ## Improvements